 Introduces basic principles of probability and distribution theory and statistical inference.
 Topics include axioms of probability theory, independence, conditional probability random variables, discrete and continuous distributions, functions of random variables, moment generating functions, central limit theorem, point and interval estimation, maximum likelihood methods, tests of significance, and the Neyman-Pearson theory of testing hypotheses.

-May not be used as credit for MA students in
+May not be used as credit for MA students in biostatistics.

 Advanced presentation of statistical methods for comparing populations and estimating and testing associations between variables.
 Topics: Point estimation, confidence intervals, hypothesis testing, ANOVA models for 1, 2 and k way classifications, multiple comparisons, chi-square test of homogeneity, Fisher's exact test, McNemar's test, measures of association, including odds ratio, relative risks, Mantel-Haenszel tests of association, and standardized rates, repeated measures ANOVA, simple regression and correlation.
 This course includes a one-hour computing lab and emphasizes hands-on applications to datasets from the health-related sciences.

 Statistical tools for analyzing experiments involving genomic data.
 Topics: Basic genetics and statistics, linkage analysis and map construction using genetic markers, association studies, Quantitative Trait Loci analysis with ANOVA, variance components analysis and marker regression (including multiple and partial regression), QTL mapping with interval mapping and composite interval mapping, LOD test, supervised and unsupervised methods for gene expression microarray data across multiple conditions.